-Finally, if this book or any of the programs in Gnuastro have been useful for your research, please cite the respective papers and share your thoughts and suggestions with us (it can be very encouraging).
+In conclusion, we hope this extended tutorial has been a good starting point to help in your exciting research.
+If this book or any of the programs in Gnuastro have been useful for your research, please cite the respective papers and share your thoughts and suggestions with us (it can be very encouraging).
 All Gnuastro programs have a --cite option to help you cite the authors' work more easily.
-Just note that it may be necessary to cite additional papers for different programs, so please try it out for any program you use.
+Just note that it may be necessary to cite additional papers for different programs, so please try it out for any program you used.